truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 {{< include file="/static/includes/apps/InstallWizardGPUPassthrough.md" >}}

 ## Troubleshooting Tips
-Before editing Plex app settings, first stop the app, and then edit settings.
+Before editing Plex app settings, stop the app, and then edit settings.
 After saving changes, restart the app.

 Refer to the Plex support website and documentation for assistance with your Plex media server issues.